 - Plant proteins (tofu, lentils*, hemp seeds, chia seeds*, quinoa, spirulina, flax seeds*, sesame seeds*, nuts*, beans*, edamame)

 - Organic fish

-- Pukka Gold is my favorite, when there are viruses in the air.
+Pukka Gold is great, when there are viruses in the air.
 It is a powder mix of various organic mushrooms and spirulina.

 - Turmeric.
 A good way for the body to obtain the healing curcumin of turmeric is when you mix it with a bit of oil and pepper.
 Golden milk is very tasty and very healing.
 For a turmeric quick fix.
 Mix 2 tbsp of extra virgin olive oil with a pinch of pepper and 1 tsp of turmeric powder.

 *) Remember to soak nuts, lentils and grains in water overnight (or at least a few hours) before eating / cooking them.

 **) 70% of our immune system is in the digestive system.
 You are not just what you eat - you are what you absorb.
 If you don’t digest the nutrients from the food you eat, it does not matter how organic and real one's diet is, a gut in poor condition, won’t digest the nutrients optimally from the food you eat.
 Thus all health starts in the gut.

 - Lie every morning and every evening with legs up against a wall for 10 to 15 minutes – preferable with the open window - access to fresh air.